Medicare Enrolled

 What this data tells you about Dr. Oliver

-Dr. David Oliver is a family medicine in Ocala, FL, with 20 years in practice.
+Dr. David Oliver is a family medicine specialist in Ocala, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Oliver performed 13,055 Medicare services across 7,191 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Oliver received a total of $4,915 from 19 pharmaceutical and/or device companies across 59 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.